 69. Side pocketing, gating and redemption suspensions

-69.1 The manager shall obtain approval of the registrar before the manager establishes a new portfolio for purposes of segregating illiquid assets from liquid assets (side pocketing), or for purposes of using other facilities, including gating and redemption suspensions.
+69.1 The manager shall obtain approval of the Authority before the manager establishes a new portfolio for purposes of segregating illiquid assets from liquid assets (side pocketing), or for purposes of using other facilities, including gating and redemption suspensions.

 69.2 The manager must inform investors, prior to them investing, of the possibility that the manager may utilise the facilities contemplated in clause 69.1.